AwfulIceCream/events/README.md

 ```

 Note:
-If you encounter any issues or have specific questions about the Flask Hello World project, feel free to contact the author at <andriymyrosh@gmail.com>.
+If you encounter any issues or have specific questions about the Flask Events Scheduler project, feel free to contact the author at <andriymyrosh@gmail.com>.